Are your products Grass Fed & Grass Finished?

 What do you get from other farms and how well do you know the farmers?

-We partner with Malone lamb and Gregory Downs pork.
+We partner with Malone lamb and Melanda Park pork.
 Our beef is supplemented with Cape Grim from Tasmania.
 We have a close relationship with the farmers to ensure they meet the Ethical Famers strict standards of animal welfare which produces the highest quality of meat produced.
 Learn more (insert link) about our farmers and their produce.

 Can you buy bulk or a whole animals?